-Class A RVs are bus-like and quite large.
-All the same, they often boast the most attractive amenities!
+Class A RVs are bus-like and huge!
+They often boast the most attractive and luxurious amenities.
 Class B RVs are often called sleeper vans or camper vans.
 Because they’re built onto the chassis of a van, they’re a lot smaller than the previous class but still have many amenities.
-Class C RVs are often a little bigger than Class B RVs.
+Believe it or not, Class C RVs are often a little bigger than Class B RVs.
 They are more fuel efficient, because they are built onto the chassis of a truck.
 However, they tend to be less luxurious than Class A or B.

 One of the most fundamental things you need to know if you are considering an RV rental is the cost!
 As of 2020, you should expect to find roughly the following prices:

 - Class A: (older) $150-$300 per night; (newer) $350-$450 per night